Iran: Political constraints leave Raisi little room to maneuver | DW | 21.06.2021

 "But by no means does this mean a complete consolidation of power for the hard-liners in Iran," said Adnan Tabatabai, Iran expert and managing director of the Bonn-based research center Carpo.

-"In the 2020 parliamentary elections, the Guardian Council had allowed a very narrow field of candidates.
-But shortly after parliament convened, new rifts suddenly opened up within the conservatives.
+"In the 2020 parliamentary elections, the Guardian Council had allowed a very narrow field of candidates," Tabatabai said.
+"But, shortly after parliament convened, new rifts suddenly opened up within the conservatives.
 Among the hard-liners, there are different factions vying for more power."

 Hard-liners, for instance, haven't been able to agree on the composition of the parliamentary presidium for a long time.
 They fight each other in various parliamentary committees and accuse each other of mismanagement and abuse of power.